gerbecd-py/shelly-devices-api/README.md

 # shelly_api_get.py
 Poll Shelly Relays and write Data to INFLUX Database

 *Currently the script is only fetching the TEMPERATURE data from the Relays.
-Only the following models if Shelly are supported*:
+Only the following models if Shelly are supported:*
 - Shelly 1
 - Shelly 1L
 - Shelly 1PM